-Our Oakdale, CA facility sources from groundwater and municipal sources and discharges via land irrigation and to a POTW after pretreatment in accordance with all applicable permits.
+Our Oakdale, CA facility sources from groundwater and municipal sources and discharges via land irrigation and to a POTW after pre-treatment in accordance with all applicable permits.
 Both withdrawals and discharge are measured onsite.
 Consumption is estimated based on withdrawals less discharge.
-Total withdrawals increased approximately 7% due to shifts in production and adding new lines at the plant.
-Recorded discharge volumes decreased more than 40% from FY19, largely due to improved monitoring and correcting accounting errors for tracking wastewater volumes.
-This site's water data underwent third party verification in 2020.
-Because consumption is a calculated value, this increased due to the decreased wastewater volumes.
-In 2020, the facility implemented a project to install new tomato sorting technology which is expected to conserve 33 million gallons of water annually.
+Total withdrawals decreased about 2.5% from FY20, due to efficiency measures at the plant.
+Wastewater discharge increased slightly, approximately 8%, meaning that overall consumption decreased by more than 20%.
 Thresholds used include: change of <-51%: Much lower; -6% to -50%: Lower; -5% to +5%: About the same; +6% to +50%: Higher; >+50%: Much higher.

-(W5.1a) For the facilities referenced in W5.1, what proportion of water accounting data has been externally verified?
+(W5.1a) For the facilities referenced in W5.1, what proportion of water accounting data has been third party verified?